Datone Jones: Early life

-College recruiting

 Jones was highly recruited coming out of high school and was given a four-star prospect ranking by both Rivals.com and Scout.com.
 He ran the 40-yard dash in 4.8 seconds.
 Scouts said that he had good explosion, pass rushing skills, and quickness off the ball, but also expressed concern about his techniques and moves.
 "I go low, fast and hard.
 That's my strength," Jones said.
 "Every coach I talk with says how much they love how I fly around sideline-to-sideline and hit.
 I think quarterbacks are afraid of me and I'm really hard to block because I have such a fast get off".
 He had an overall GPA of 3.0 and an 810 on the SAT.
 He received scholarship offers from UCLA, Arizona State, Colorado, Notre Dame, Oregon, Arizona, Nebraska, and USC.
 Jones ultimately decided to attend UCLA.